Frequently Asked Questions

 Where 404 is the number of the error you wish to catch and err404.html is the name of the file you want displayed when an error occurs.
 You may use a PHP or CGI script for an ErrorDocument, but be careful not to use absolute paths to specify the name of your ErrorDocument.

-Here are the most common errors:
+Here are the most common errors you can catch in this fashion:

 What should my site's canonical name be?